Book Formal Hall.Find out more

 Dr Rose Wedgbury works as Development Editor for the Journal of Materials Chemistry family of journals published by the Royal Society of Chemistry.
 Dr Wedgbury graduated as a Gates Cambridge scholar from Lucy Cavendish College at the University of Cambridge with a doctorate in Materials Science and Metallurgy in 2011.
 She worked for several years as a Research Associate in the Engineering department of the University of Cambridge, followed by a year working at Cambridge Assessment in a variety roles, including Assistant science subject specialist.
 Dr Wedgbury volunteers with the Cambridgeshire branch of the British science association and with Amnesty International at the Cambridge bookstore on Mill road.

 Following her BA, MA in Oriental Studies, History and Ancient languages (Cambridge University), MA in Archaeology (UCL), Angela continued at Cambridge reading Egyptology for her MPhil and her PhD.
 Angela's thesis focussed on a lost Egyptian collection by the Italian explorer Vitaliano Donati.
 She found she was in her element conducting research in the rare books departments and archives of many Libraries in Cambridge, London and in Turin, including the renowned Royal Library.
 At times, Angela found it quite challenging trying to analyse rare artifacts on display and in the storerooms surrounded by ancient Egyptian mummies!
 One of her interests is to help school children to nurture and develop their knowledge of Egyptology by accompanying them to the British Museum, showing them the artifacts and answering all their questions, some of which are quite entertaining.
-At present, Angela is writing a book about the explorer Vitaliano Donati’ and his Egyptian collection which will be published in 2017.
+Angela has published a book about the explorer Vitaliano Donati and his Egyptian collection.

 Events Sub-Committee (Cambridge) - Mrs Anne Ahmed (1977) BA Social and Political Sciences